commercialhaskell/stack/doc/yaml_configuration.md

 `--color=<WHEN>` global option.
 Color use set at the command line takes precedence over that set in a yaml configuration file.

+(The British English spelling (colour) is also accepted.
+In yaml configuration files, the American spelling is the alternative that has priority.)

 ### stack-colors

 Stack uses styles to format some of its output.
 The default styles do not work